bzminer/bzminer/README.md

   --set <path>=<value>    Override any setting below (e.g. --set http_port=8080)
-  --<path> <value>        Same as --set, as a flag (dashes map to '_') --save-config           Write the resolved config to config.effective.json -p, --pool, --url <url> Add a pool (starts a new pool entry).
-Repeat for backups:
+  --<path> <value>        Same as --set, as a flag (dashes map to '_') --save-config           Write the resolved config to config.effective.json -a, --algo <algo>[,..]
+The algorithm(s) to mine.
+A comma list mines them ALL AT
-                          the first is the primary, the rest are rotated through on disconnection
+                          ONCE, each on its own devices: the first is algorithm 1, the second 2, and so on (--a1/--a2 name them singly) -p, --pool, --url <url> Add a pool for algorithm 1.
+Repeat for backups: the first is the primary, the rest are rotated through on disconnection. --p2 <url> is algorithm 2's pool list -w, --wallet <addr>     Payout wallet (--w2 for algorithm 2) --worker <name>         Worker/rig name (login sent to the pool: wallet.worker) -u, --user <user>       LEGACY combined login (use --wallet/--worker instead) --pass <pass>           Pool password (NOTE: -p is the pool URL) --ssl-verify            Verify the pool's TLS cert (stratum+ssl; default off) --devices<N> <list>     Which devices mine algorithm N: numbers, pci ids, or the types cpu, gpu, nvidia, amd, intel (--devices2 cpu).
+Unset, the GPUs are dealt out among the algorithms that can use them and the CPU is shared by every one that can --cpu_threads<N> <n>    Algorithm N's share of the CPU when it is shared; unset = an even split of the rig's --cpu_threads budget.
+Placed on unused processors first, overlapping only once they run out --cpu_affinity<N> <l>   ...or algorithm N's processors, named outright --proxy_port<N> <port>  Be the farm's PROXY for algorithm N: keep the one pool connection and serve its work to other bzminer instances started with `-p bzproxy://<this host>:<port>`.
+Their shares go upstream from here and each instance is a light-blue row in the tables here.
+The port is TLS.
+Each rig keeps its own dev fee and pays it through a tunnel this proxy opens to the fee pools, so the rigs need no internet of their own.
+Mine on this rig's own devices too, or on none (--devices none) Every flag above takes the same <N> suffix: no suffix means algorithm 1, so a one-algorithm command line is unchanged.
+WHERE a flag sits on the line means nothing - only its number does. bzminer 1.x's --a1/--p1/--w1/--r1/ --pool_password1/--pool_devices1 are the same flags.
+  --proxy <url>           Route all pools through a SOCKS5 proxy: socks5://[user:pass@]host:port --proxy_bind <addr>     Address the --proxy_port listener binds (default 0.0.0.0) --proxy_pass <pass>     Password instances must give to connect to this proxy (their
+                          --pass); empty = any instance that can reach the port --disable_udp           Stop announcing this rig on UDP 4014 and stop listening for other bzminers.
+That announce is what fills the web UI's farm
-  -w, --wallet <addr>     Payout wallet for the current pool --worker <name>         Worker/rig name (login sent to the pool: wallet.worker) -u, --user <user>       LEGACY combined login (use --wallet/--worker instead) --pass <pass>           Password for the current pool (NOTE: -p is the pool URL) -a, --algo <algo>       Algorithm for the current pool --ssl-verify            Verify the current pool's TLS cert (stratum+ssl; default off) --proxy <url>           Route all pools through a SOCKS5 proxy: socks5://[user:pass@]host:port --plugin-update <mode>  Auto-download/update plugins: on | off | auto (lite=on, full=off) --plugin-manifest <url> Override the plugin manifest URL (beta channel / testing) --pool <index|[0,2]>    ...or, given a number instead of a URL, which configured
-                          pool(s) to activate; [] = monitoring mode
-  --force_algo <algos>    Override the pools' algorithms, whatever wrote them: one
+                          view: every instance on the network, their combined hashrate and power, and a link to each one's dashboard --plugin-update <mode>  Auto-download/update plugins: on | off | auto (lite=on, full=off) --plugin-manifest <url> Override the plugin manifest URL (beta channel / testing) --pool <index|[0,2]>    ...or, given a number instead of a URL, which configured pool(s) to activate; [] = monitoring mode --force_algo <algos>    Override the pools' algorithms, whatever wrote them: one name for pool 0, or a list - pearl,randomx or [pearl,randomx] or two words - for one pool each, in order.
+Also a top-level config.txt option (a string or a JSON array), which is where a mining OS whose UI lacks the algorithm wants it
-                          name for pool 0, or a comma-separated list for one pool each.
-Also a top-level config.txt option, which is where a mining OS whose UI lacks the algorithm wants it --cu-kernel [algo=]<f>  Override with an offline-compiled CUDA .cubin --cl-kernel [algo=]<f>  Override with an OpenCL .spv or native .bin (source/PTX overrides are not accepted)
+  --cu-kernel [algo=]<f>  Override with an offline-compiled CUDA .cubin --cl-kernel [algo=]<f>  Override with an OpenCL .spv or native .bin
+                          (source/PTX overrides are not accepted)